 If you wish, you can also remove/delete a subscriber by clicking the OPTIONS and select Delete.

 From the top menu bar, navigate to Delivery.
-All your pushed notifications are available in this section.
-Not only this, you can get more insights about each notification by clicking on the push notification title.
-In my case, it’s ‘New Post’.
+All your WordPress pushed notifications are available in this section.
+Not only this, you can get more insights about each pushed notification by clicking the push notification title.
+In my case, it’s the ‘New Post’.

 More WordPress Push Notification Plugins

-As I said earlier, there are a lot of options in WordPress plugins for sending out push notifications.
-If you are not comfortable with what OneSignal is offering, you can test the following plugins:
+As I mentioned earlier, there are a lot of options in WordPress plugins for sending out web push notifications.
+If you are not comfortable with what OneSignal has to offer, you can test the following plugins:

-Since this guide was focused on using OneSignal, I would suggest you explore more about OneSignal push notifications for WordPress.
+Since this guide was focused on using OneSignal, I would suggest you explore more about OneSignal push notification for WordPress.

 Now comes the BIG question: is it FREE?
 Yes, it is!

-In case you run into any issues, check out the official documentation of the plugin to discover a solution.
+In case you run into any issues, check out the official documentation to discover a solution.
 If you have any queries about the plugin integration or functionality, feel free to ask me through the comments section below.